yhsanave/viar235-masterwork/README.md

 # Masterwork

-Generative Art in the style of Jackson Pollock and Piet Mondrian
+Generative Art in the style of Jackson Pollock and Piet Mondrian.

 ## Command Line Arguments: